BitskiCo/quickstart/README.md

 #### Step 2: Deploy your front-end app on Heroku

-Create your heroku app using heroku-cli:
+Make sure you have a Heroku account, and have installed heroku-cli.
+Then, create your heroku app using heroku-cli:

 ```
-heroku create
+heroku apps:create my-app-name
 ```

-Important!
+Heroku will create a new project with the name you specified and will output your new URL in the console.

 Now that you have a dedicated URL for your app, update your redirect url in the [developer portal](https://developer.bitski.com) to include your callback route on the new domain (https://my-app.herokuapp.com/callback.html).

 ![Redirect URL](docs/live-redirect-url.png)

 Then, make sure your `bitski.config.js` production environment is configured correctly:

-- Add your new domain to `environments.production.redirectURL`
+- Add your new url to `environments.production.redirectURL` (making sure to include /callback.html)
 - Make sure `environments.production.network` matches where your contract was deployed

 Commit your changes: